top of page

 This is a story that should probably begin with once upon a time.
 It takes place in 1983.
 It’s a dark humorous story ending in a tragedy, which means no happily ever after.

-Late at night KD would walk to a Cadillac dealership in downtown Ft.
-Worth next to the railroad yards.
+Late at night KD would walk to a Cadillac dealership in downtown Fort Worth next to the railroad yards.
 The projects were next to the railroad yards, so it was a short walk.
 Once at the dealership he found a Cadillac to his liking and used a slim jim to open the door.
-Once inside he hotwired the ignition and started it up.
+He got inside and hotwired the ignition which started it up.
 It was easy.
 He pulled up to the rope blocking the exit and cut it.
 KD, a sixteen year old kid, was now cruising the streets in a new Cadillac.

 He wouldn’t just joy ride for a few hours and dump the car, he made a night of it.
 Then, when the sun came up, he made a day of it.
 His M.O. (modus operandi, or method of operation, that’s police talk) was to leave the area in his new Cadillac and go find where the hookers congregated.
 He would drive by the ladies and take his pick.
 They flocked around his car, and he let a couple of fancy ones in.
 The hookers were of age to buy alcohol and KD supplied the money.
 He definitely knew the way of the streets.
 The girls made KD feel like a man in the biblical sense as they drank and drove around till the sun came up.
 At some point they would stop the car by the projects and sleep it off for a while.
 After a short time, they would wake up and start cruising again.
 Sometimes KD would take the girls to the mall on the west side of town and buy them clothes.
 Now you might wonder where KD got his money.
 Occasionally he would sell parts from the stolen Cadillacs and the money was good.
 KD and his friends would meander their way back to the projects about the time my partner and I came on duty.